 There are three types of algorithms belonging to the class of evolutionary computation that imitate nature by using biological methodologies in order to find the optimum solution of a problem: (i) evolutionary programming (EP), (ii) genetic algorithms (GAs) and (iii) evolution strategies (ESs).
 Their main difference is that GAs deal with bit-strings of fixed sizes, ES with real vectors and EP with finite state automata.
 GAs basic assumption is that the optimal solution can be found by assembling building blocks, i.e. partial pieces of solutions, while ESs and EP simply ensure the emergence of the best solutions.
 The most important consequence of this different approach is related to the recombination operator, viewed as essential for GA, as potentially useful for ES and as possibly harmful for EP.
-The modern tendencies seem to follow combinations of the two approaches, since GA users have turned to real number representations when dealing with real numbers following experimental results or heuristic demonstrations, whereas ES users have included recombination as a standard operator, and have designed special operators for non real-valued problems [16].
+The modern tendencies seem to follow combinations of the two approaches, since GA users have turned to real number representations, whereas ES users have included recombination as a standard operator, and have designed special operators for non real-valued problems16.

-Evolution strategies were proposed for parameter optimization problems in the seventies by Rechenberg [6] and Schwefel [7].
-Similar to genetic algorithms, ESs imitate biological evolution in nature and have three characteristics that make them differ from other conventional optimization algorithms: (i) in place of the usual deterministic operators, they use randomized operators: mutation, selection as well as recombination; (ii) instead of a single design point, they work simultaneously with a population of design points in the space of variables; (iii) they can handle continuous, discrete and mixed optimization problems.
-The second characteristic allows for a natural implementation of ESs on parallel computing environments.
-The ES, however, achieve a high rate of convergence than GAs due to their self-adaptation search mechanism and are considered more efficient for solving real world problems17.
-The ESs was initially applied for continuous optimization problems, but recently they have also been implemented in discrete and mixed optimization problems.
+Rechenberg6 and Schwefel7 proposed evolution strategies for parameter optimization problems in the seventies.
+Similar to genetic algorithms, ES imitate biological evolution in nature and have three characteristics that make them differ from other conventional optimization algorithms: (i) in place of the usual deterministic operators, they use randomized operators: mutation, selection as well as recombination; (ii) instead of a single design point, they work simultaneously with a population of design points in the space of variables; (iii) they can handle continuous, discrete and mixed optimization problems.
+The second characteristic allows for a natural implementation of ES on parallel computing environments.
+The ES, however, achieve a high rate of convergence than GA due to their self-adaptation search mechanism and are considered more efficient for solving real world problems17.
+The ES were initially applied for continuous optimization problems, but recently they have also been implemented in discrete and mixed optimization problems.